Santa Catalina Monastery , Arequipa, Peru

 Well.. compare to Taiwan or USA, taxi in Peru is pretty cheap.
 However, you need to be careful to be cheated by drivers.
 For example, I paid 40 soles on taxi from airport to the city center in Cusco.
 However, the local told me it should be around 10 or even less…..lol.
-Not only that, my local friend told me taking taxi in Lima is kinda dangerous.
-Usually, the locals use the app to book taxi instead of waving hands on the road.
+My local friend also told me taking taxi in Lima is kinda dangerous.
+Usually, locals use the App to book a taxi instead of waving hands on the road.

 What to see?